Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Results

 \citet{bugliarello-etal-2023-measuring} showed that current, strong models achieve peak performance on different fine-grained tasks at different stages of pretraining.
 This motivates us to study the pretraining dynamics of our models.
 Performance for models pretrained on 3M and 13M images is shown in Figures \cref{fig:models4_curves,fig:models14_curves}.

 We see that models performance, especially of our coarse-grained baselines, tends to fluctuate considerably on VSR tasks.
 For instance, \xvlmb's accuracy on VSR Dev decreases during pretraining.
 Looking at relation-enhanced models, we find that they benefit from more training steps than the baselines.
-For instance, when pretrained on 3M images, they achieve peak fine-grained results after 350K--400K steps, while \albefb and \xvlmb do so within 200K steps.
+For instance, when pretrained on 3M images, they achieve peak fine-grained results after 350K--400K steps, while \albefb and \xvlmb do so within 200K steps (which is where we evaluate our models in \cref{sec:results}).
 This is even more relevant when pretraining on 13M images, where our baselines' performance starts dropping after 250K steps, while our models are still improving at 500K steps.
-Longer pretraining and designing better schedules that balance coarse- and fine-grained tasks, and the different sub-tasks are promising directions for future work to obtain a single checkpoint performs well both types of tasks.
+Longer pretraining and designing better schedules that balance coarse- and fine-grained tasks, and the different subtasks are promising directions for future work to obtain a single checkpoint that performs well on both types of tasks.

+Finally, Figures\cref{fig:albef4_curves,fig:albef14_curves,fig:xvlm4_curves,fig:xvlm14_curves} show performance for our two proposed approaches when applied independently and together during pretraining of \albef and \xvlm models on 3M and 13M images.
+On VSR, relation-enhanced models generally reach peak performance when combining both \vsg and \relclf.
+On VALSE, their performance degrades with respect to the baselines when using \vsg alone.
+Moreover, looking at coarse-grained retrieval tasks throughout pretraining, we see that \vsg degrades performance whist \relclf can achieve on par or superior performance than the baselines.
+Interestingly, when combined, the final performance is closer to the stronger \relclf objective.